pdfernhout/Twirlip2/server/pointrel20151212/pointrel20151212_design.md

 along with the name of the skein.
 Such information is always implied in the metadata.

 These data objects and their metadata are stored in append-only files ("skeins").

-The format is a new line, a one line canonical JSON object of metadata followed by a newline, and then the data followed by a newline.
+The format of the file is intended to be easy to understand, reliable to write, and quick to load.

+Each line has the following format:

+    [newline] PCE metadata-length-in-bytes [space] content-length-in-bytes [space] metadata-json [space] content-json [newline]

 The purpose of the extra newline at the start is to make reading a corrupted file easier.
+Writing it all on one line is also to help make corruption easier to recover from.
+The leading PCE is for synchronization in case of corruption.
+The purpose of the metadata is to describe the data as to purpose and author and time stored and more.
+The purpose of the lengths is to make it quick to read the metadata and then perhaps the data.
+Unfortunately, human readability for complex strings has been sacrificed, although they remain readbable with effor as single-line JSON.

 So, for example for one object:

-    {"sha256":"1234...","length":26}
-    Hello, world from Twirlip!
+    PCE 33 28 {"sha256":"1234...","length":26} "Hello, world from Twirlip!"

-Here is an example of a skein called "test@example.com:123456789.skein":
+Here is an example of a skein called "test@example.com:123456789.pces":

-    {"sha256":"1234...","length":26}
-    Hello, world from Twirlip!
+    PCE 33 28 {"sha256":"1234...","length":28} "Hello, world from Twirlip!"

-    {"sha256":"1234...","length":41}
-    Hello, world again.
-    This is from Twirlip!

-    {"sha256":"1234...","length":31}
+    PCE 33 45 {"sha256":"1234...","length":45} "Hello, world again.\nThis is from Twirlip!"

-    Hello, world from Twirlip again!
+    PCE 33 35 {"sha256":"1234...","length":35} "Hello, world from Twirlip again!"

+    PCE 33 33 {"sha256":"1234...","length":33} {"hello":"world","more":"there"}

+    PCE 33 55 {"sha256":"1234...","length":55} {"_type":"triple","a":"hello","b":"there","c":"world"}

 Each skein file has a unique UUID.
 This can either be a random UUID, a random UUID prefixed with an authority, or it can be in some guaranteed unique format (like a "tag" with an authority and sequence).